amirongit/notecode/algebra.md

 ### Multiplying, dividing & symplifying radicals
 #### Simplified root
-- doesn't have a perfect root as a factor of it's radicant
+- doesn't have a perfect root as a factor of its radicant
 - the radicant doesn't contain fractions
 - there isn't a radical as denominator
 #### The product property of radicals
-- states that radical of a non-negative real number is equal to the product of radicals of it's quotients (with the same index)
+- states that radical of a non-negative real number is equal to the product of radicals of its quotients (with the same index)
 #### the quotient Property of radicals
-- states that radical of a rational expression is equal to radical of it's numerator divided by radical of it's denominator
+- states that radical of a rational expression is equal to radical of its numerator divided by radical of its denominator

 ### Adding & subtracting radicals
 #### Like radicals